-- You were either a liable parent or a recipient parent under a child support assessment unless - your taxable income was less than \$18,808 and - you received Australian Government pensions, allowances or payments listed at questions 16 and 17 on pages 15-16 for the whole of the 2008-09 income year. - You had a reportable fringe benefits amount on your PAYG payment summary individual non-business. - You were entitled to a private health insurance tax offset see question 37 on pages 33-4. - You carried on a business. - You made a loss, or you can claim a loss you made in a previous year. - You were entitled to a distribution from a trust or you had an interest in a partnership and the trust or partnership carried on a business of primary production. - You were an Australian resident for tax purposes and you had exempt foreign employment income and \$1 or more of other income. - You were a special professional covered by the income averaging provisions.
-These provisions apply to authors of literary, dramatic, musical or artistic works; inventors; performing artists; production associates and active sportspeople. - You received income from dividends or distributions exceeding \$6,000 (or \$416 if you were under 18 years old at 30 June 2009) and you had franking credits attached, or amounts withheld because you did not quote your TFN or ABN to the investment body. - You made personal contributions to a complying superannuation fund or retirement savings account and will be eligible to receive a Super Co-contribution in relation to those contributions. - You received an Australian superannuation lump sum that included an untaxed element when you were 60 years old or older. - You received an Australian superannuation lump sum that included a taxed element or an untaxed element when you were under 60 years old.
+- You had a reportable fringe benefits amount on your PAYG payment summary - individual non-business or PAYG payment summary - foreign employment. - You had reportable employer superannuation contributions on your PAYG payment summary - individual non-business or PAYG payment summary - foreign employment. - You were entitled to the private health insurance tax offset see question 36 on page 35. - You carried on a business. - You made a loss or you can claim a loss you made in a previous year. - You were 60 years old or older and you received an Australian superannuation lump sum that included an untaxed element. - You were under 60 years old and you received an Australian superannuation lump sum that included a taxed element or an untaxed element. - You were entitled to a distribution from a trust or you had an interest in a partnership and the trust or partnership carried on a business of primary production.

+- You are a special professional covered by the income averaging provisions.
+These provisions apply to authors of literary, dramatic, musical or artistic works; inventors; performing artists; production associates and active sportspeople. - You received income from dividends or distributions exceeding \$6,000 (or \$416 if you were under 18 years old on 30 June 2010) and you had: - franking credits attached, or - amounts withheld because you did not quote your tax file number or Australian business number to the investment body. - You made personal contributions to a complying superannuation fund or retirement savings account and will be eligible to receive a super co-contribution for these contributions. - You were either a liable parent or a recipient parent under a child support assessment.
+If this applies to you, you cannot use the short tax return.